ogrisel/pygbm/README.md

 jit compiler.

-pygbm provides a set of scikit-learn compatible estimator classes that should play well with the scikit-learn `Pipeline`s and model selection tools (grid search and randomized hyperparameter search).
+pygbm provides a set of scikit-learn compatible estimator classes that should play well with the scikit-learn `Pipeline` and model selection tools (grid search and randomized hyperparameter search).

 Longer term plans include integration with dask and dask-ml for